·

 Conclusion

-The Fundrise Innovation Fund is a multistage venture capital fund that provides non-accredited retail investors in the U.S. with the opportunity to invest in pre-IPO startups.
+Investing in venture capital at Fundrise provides non-accredited retail investors in the U.S. with the opportunity to invest in pre-IPO startups.

 Fundrise, known for disrupting real estate investing, has expanded into multiple alternative assets.
 Its business model is an end-to-end alternative investment platform that can accommodate other asset types.

-The Fund aims to invest in private high-growth technology companies and offers a diversified approach to venture capital by intending to hold a larger portfolio of startups than traditional venture capital and making the Fund non-exclusive.
+The VC product aims to invest in private high-growth technology companies and offers a diversified approach to venture capital by intending to hold a larger portfolio of startups than traditional venture capital and making the product non-exclusive.

 It also includes investments in corporate debt to capitalize on potential opportunities while private valuations normalize.